yaml/yaml-play/main/index.md

 ## Setting up a Local Sandbox

+> **TL;DR for Mac Users**
+>
+> If you are on a Mac, run the docker command below and use the Safari browser.
+> At this time it seems that Safari isn't as over-cautious with regard to ajax
+> calls to your localhost (which require the tweaks described below).

 YAML frameworks are implemented in many programming languages.
 We want to be able to let you try all of them.
 This means we need a backend server to run the code.